Step 1: Take your Time

 Step 5: Stay Away from the Cheap Stuff

 Now that the deck is clean and dry, it's ready to be stained.
 Before you decide which stain to buy, keep in mind that you always get what you pay for.
 Better ingredients cost more money.
-If you expect premium results then you'll need to buy a premium product.
-There is a difference in quality when it comes to resins, pigments, mildewcides and many other materials that make up a gallon of wood stain.
+If you expect premium results, then you'll need to buy a premium product.
+Quality differs when it comes to resins, pigments, mildewcides, and many other materials that make up a gallon of wood stain.
 So stay away from the cheap stuff if you expect it to last.

 Step 6: Take a Look at Waterborne Stains

-Water based deck stains have become really popular in the last few years.
+Water-based deck stains have become really popular in the last few years.
 If you have been reluctant to try them in the past, don't be reluctant any longer.
-Air quality regulations have forced manufacturers to really improve these products some are now better, more durable and longer lasting than conventional oil-based alternatives.
-They offer some distinct advantages to the user that oil base stains can't offer.
-Good quality water based stains clean up with soap and water, there are no nasty solvents to breathe, they have a significantly better resistance to weathering, the wood doesn't need to be completely dry to use them, they dry more quickly than solvents and they are much easier on the environment.
+Air quality regulations have forced manufacturers to really improve these products; some are now better, more durable, and longer lasting than conventional oil-based alternatives.
+They offer some distinct advantages that oil-based stains can't offer.
+Good quality water-based stains clean up with soap and water, have no nasty solvents to breathe, have a significantly better resistance to weathering, don't require that the wood be completely dry to use them, dry more quickly than solvents, and are much easier on the environment.

-Additionally, some of the waterborne stains are synthetic as well, such as DEFY Extreme Wood Stain.
-Synthetic resin wood stains are far less susceptible to mold growth, mildew and algae.
-So if you're in area with a fair amount of moisture and humidity, there are some real advantages in using waterborne synthetic stains such as DEFY Wood Stain.
+Additionally, some of the waterborne stains are synthetic, such as DEFY Extreme Wood Stain.
+Synthetic resin wood stains are far less susceptible to mold growth, mildew, and algae.
+If you're in area with a fair amount of moisture and humidity, waterborne, synthetic stains, like DEFY Wood Stains, have some real advantages.

-Every product is a little different so always read the label for directions.
-It only takes a few minutes and it will ensure that you have all of the right information before you get started.
-Pay attention to how many coats of stain to apply, how long to wait between coats, how long to wait after cleaning and how long to allow wood to weather.
-So read the label first and you're likely to get it right the first time.
+Every product is a little different, so always read the label for directions.
+It only takes a few minutes and it will ensure that you have all of the right information before you start.
+Pay attention to how many coats of stain to apply, how long to wait between coats, how long to wait after cleaning, and how long to allow wood to weather.
+Read the label first and you're likely to get it right the first time.

 Step 8: More IS NOT always Better

 Decks are best stained with a semi-transparent wood stain.
 These types of products allow the natural grain of the wood to show through, allow the wood to naturally breathe, and are easily cleaned and reapplied.
 Pay attention to the directions and don't over apply these types of products.
 You'll end up with a beautiful, shiny finish that will probably peel off over time.
 When too much stained is applied a film can form, much like paint, that will no longer allow the wood to breathe.
-When this happens the end result will be peeling and that's a real mess.
-So only apply as much stain as the wood can easily absorb.
+The end result is peeling, and that's a real mess.
+Only apply as much stain as the wood can easily absorb.

 Step 9: The Paint Brush is Still King

-There are a lot of different ways to apply the deck stain.
+Deck stains can be applied in several different ways.
 Using a pump-up garden sprayer and roller are two popular methods.
 Regardless of how you apply your wood stain, keep a paint brush at hand.
 A paint brush will work the stain deep in to the pores of a board.
 The agitation and friction caused by a paint brush will cause the wood to absorb more stain.
-So if you are spraying or rolling the stain, always back-brush it in with a brush while the stain is still wet and you'll achieve much better penetration in to the wood.
+So if you are spraying or rolling the stain, always back-brush it in with a brush while the stain is still wet; you'll achieve much better penetration in to the wood.
 Watch the short video clip below for the best type of brush to use.

 Step 10: Remember...Take Your Time

-I told you at the start of this article to take your time.
-When your project is finally done, take a little extra time before you start using it.
-Let your deck dry out good before putting it back in use.
+Step one of this article told you to take your time.
+When your project is finally done, take a little extra time before you use it.
+Let your deck dry out well before putting it back in use.

-The stain needs to cure out a bit before being subjected to the rigors of patio furniture and foot traffic.
-You've done everything right to this point, now make sure you allow it at least 24 hours to dry out before using it.
+The stain needs to cure out before being subjected to the rigors of patio furniture and foot traffic.
+You've done everything correctly to this point, now make sure you allow it at least 24 hours for it to dry out before using it.

 A small amount of effort can keep your deck looking great longer.
-Just as you would wash the dirt off of your car, wash down the surface of your deck every now and then to keep leaves and dirt from damaging the finish.
+Just as you would wash the dirt off of your car, you should wash down the surface of your deck occasionally to keep leaves and dirt from damaging the finish.
 If the deck stain starts to show signs of graying or loses its color, it can be easily cleaned up with a little wood brightener and a light maintenance coat of stain.
-That's it, that's all there is to it.
+That's all there is to it.
 Eleven keys to deck staining success.
-Go ahead and try them and see what the results are when you set out on your next project to do it like a pro.
+Go ahead and try them and see what the results are when you set out on your next project like a pro.
 You may just surprise yourself!

-When staining the deck rails take care not to splatter stain on the deck surface below as it will most likely leave unsightly darker spots when you are done.
+When staining the deck rails, take care not to splatter stain on the deck surface below; it will most likely leave unsightly darker spots when you are done.
 The easiest way to avoid this problem is to cover the deck below the rails as you work.
 I use the cardboard from the box the stain came in.
-You can cut out notches in the cardboard so it will fit snugly around the rail posts. ~
+You can cut out notches in the cardboard so it will fit snugly around the rail posts.

 Click here for more info on DEFY Stain.